Adalab/modulo-1-evaluacion-final-silviaespanagil/README.md

 ```sh
 npm run push-docs
 ```
-PD: You will have to set your GitHub Page as master branch /docs folder.
+<sub>PD: You will have to set your GitHub Page as master branch /docs folder.<sub/>

 ## License